matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 of this attribute is the blurhash representation of the media specified by `og:image`.

-Note that `matrix:image:blurhash` MUST NOT be returned if `og:image` is omitted in the response.
+Note that `matrix:image:blurhash` MUST be omitted if `og:image` is not present in the response.

 Example response to `GET /_matrix/media/r0/preview_url`: